trecrts/trecrts.github.io/TREC2016-RTS-guidelines.md

 (i.e., perfect score) if it does not push any tweets, or zero otherwise.
 In the EG-0 and nCG-0 variants of the metrics, for a silent day, all systems receive a gain of zero no matter what they do.
-For more details, see a [forthcoming SIGIR 2016 paper by Tan et al.](https://cs.uwaterloo.ca/~jimmylin/publications/Tan_etal_SIGIR2016a.pdf) that explores these variant metrics.
+For more details, see a [SIGIR 2016 paper by Tan et al.](https://cs.uwaterloo.ca/~jimmylin/publications/Tan_etal_SIGIR2016a.pdf) that explores these variant metrics.

 That is, under EG-1 and nCG-1, systems are rewarded for recognizing